harness/developer-hub/docs/platform/get-started/subscriptions.md

 #### Continuous Delivery & GitOps (CD)

-**Services** CD module deploys software services, onto infrastructure platforms spanning traditional VMs, Kubernetes, public cloud platforms, Serverless functions and other custom deployment targets.
+**Services** CD module deploys software services, on to infrastructure platforms spanning traditional VMs, Kubernetes, public cloud platforms, Serverless functions and other custom deployment targets.
 A Service is an independent unit of software you track & manage through Harness CD & GitOps.
 This will typically map to:

-- A service in Kubernetes
+- a service in Kubernetes
-- A containerized service on acloud (such as AWS ECS or Azure ACS or Google Container Engine)
+- a containerized service on a cloud (such as AWS ECS or Azure ACS or Google Container Engine)
-- A VM in the traditional VM-based apps
+- a VM in the traditional VM-based apps
 - 6 serverless functions in serverless environments

 CD tracks ‘Service’ license consumption, instead of Developers.
 Note that all Service licenses are tracked over a last 30 day active window.
-For a detailed understanding of CD services and how they are tracked, go to [Service licensing for CD](https://developer.harness.io/docs/continuous-delivery/get-started/service-licensing-for-cd/).
+For a detailed understanding of CD services and how they are tracked, go to [Service licensing for CD](/docs/continuous-delivery/get-started/service-licensing-for-cd/).

 #### Feature Flags (FF)